lgt4hep/lgt4hep_course/README.md

        - In fermion-boson formulation
    	- Outlining the differences between Abelian and non-Abelian algorithms
    	- What we did not cover
+### References
+- "[Lectures](https://indico.cern.ch/event/1342488/timetable/#20240722.detailed)" on Foundation of Quantum Computing for Lattice Gauge Theory at the CERN School on Continuum Foundations of Lattice Gauge Theories, July 2024.

 ## Unit 07: Machine learning in lattice QCD (2 weeks)